bvankat/nebrasketball/bracket-notes.md

 # Bracketology calculations, reminders and helpers

-A collection of links and notes to demystify the NCAA basketball tournament selection committee decisions.
+A collection of links and notes to demystify the NCAA basketball tournament selection committee decisions for at-large teams.
 These ideas help form the algorithm for the [Nebrasketball NCAA Tournament Odds Machine](https://nebrasketball.info).
 Email bvankat [ at ] gmail with additions, corrections and feedback.

-## Notes
+## Calculations Notes

+*If you're Team A with metrics X, Y, Z — Will you get an at-large bid?*

 - Question: "Who should get a bid?"
 Answer: Use *results-based* metrics - KPI and SOR.
 - Question: "What seed will they get?
 Who wins head-to-head?"
 Answer: Use *predictive* metrics.